-For the installation of File Manager, and the Db2®, IMSTM, and CICS® components, or for the installation of File Manager Japanese component, you will need to refer to the File Manager for z/OS Program Directory.
+For the installation of File Manager, and the Db2®, IMS[TM], and CICS® components, or for the installation of File Manager Japanese or Korean components, you will need to refer to the File Manager for z/OS Program Directory.

 You may also need to refer to the File Manager for z/OS® User's Guide and Reference, the File Manager for z/OS User's Guide and Reference for DB2 Data, the File Manager for z/OS User's Guide and Reference for IMS Data, or the File Manager for z/OS User's Guide and Reference for CICS.